learnwell/learnwell.github.io/_posts/2019-03-19-resources-bootstrap-grid.md

 	* Finally ready for Bootstrap Grid!
 	* I cannot stress how quickly this FREE course helped me get over some of the simplest yet confusing questions that nobody was available to answer for me!
 	* Follow along with the course, [like I did](https://www.bootply.com/ur39pGUpx6) via [bootply.com](https://www.bootply.com/new)
+		* If you're running out of background colors to experiment with, look [here](https://getbootstrap.com/docs/4.0/utilities/colors/#background-color).

 ### Intermediate
 - *To be determined...*